 The fast-paced nature of the fashion industry means that communicating both well and frequently is essentially important.
 It’s critical that you have a setup VoIP system for both landline and online vocal communication, but you should also consider your professional communications output.
 It’s important how you are seen during communications because fashion relies on perception to an extreme degree.
 For example, consider the uniformity of your templates when sending out emails.
 For them to be fragmented, for the design to change from email to email or any other inconsistencies like this, you will often find yourself impeding your own image, no matter the content of your emails.
 For example, consider the aesthetic of your typeface.
 Consider your logo.
 It all matters when trying to build connections.

 Keeping track of your output is very important.
 Remember that fashion is something that often deals with many products sold, and those are seasonal and usually constantly in rotation.
 In order to allow your staff to understand your business goals, to offer suggestions and to continually switch up the change of pace needed to stay relevant in this industry, you will likely need to use a competent enterprise document management system to stay afloat.
 Without this, you’ll often find yourself wanting, and your staff will waste time in document location they could be spent selling, researching or managing your floor with effectiveness.
+Keeping track of trends in sales and types of merchandise sold is also critical to growth and future success.
+You might consider getting a degree in fashion merchandising or hiring someone with fashion merchandising skills to achieve this.

 Design & Inspiration